infantansker/rnd/DEPLOYMENT.md

 - Click "Deploy site"

 ### **3. Configure Environment Variables**
-Add these in Netlify dashboard → Site settings → Environment variables:
+Your build settings are already configured in `netlify.toml`.
+For any secret keys, like for Firebase, add them in the Netlify dashboard:

+**Netlify UI**: `Site settings > Build & deploy > Environment > Environment variables`

 ```
 NODE_VERSION=18